Saving a few bucks daily can amount to hundreds of dollars a month, or even thousands over a year depending on how aggressively you save.

 Uber Pool allows you to save money on rides by sharing the car with strangers.

-If you use Uber a lot, it's definitely worth it as you can save hundreds of dollars over the course of a year.
+If you use Uber a lot, it's worth it as you can save hundreds of dollars over a year.

 26. Programmable thermostat